 The next hearing will involve both parties.
 Each side is given an opportunity to tell the court their side of the story and present evidence.
 In cases involving no evidence other than testimony from the parties, the judge will need to determine whose story they believe more and decide whether or not the allegations meet the requirements of abuse as discussed above.

 If the alleged abuser does not attend the two-party hearing, this will almost certainly result in the abuse prevention order being extended for 1 year.
 These orders usually contain stay away orders for the plaintiff’s home and work.
 If the defendant lives with the plaintiff, it will force them out of their home.
 If the defendant shares children with the plaintiff, the defendant is at risk of being ordered to stay away and not contact the children.

 Unfortunately, although these cases involve very serious consequences for both plaintiffs and defendants, there is no right to appointed counsel.
 This often leads to parties showing up for hearings unprepared for the gravity of the situation.
 They may feel blindsided by how quickly judges will make determinations on very little evidence that will have a significant impact on their lives.

-If you need counsel for a 209A abuse prevention order or 258E harassment prevention order case in Massachusetts, give us a call today at 617-749-2353 for a free consultation with one of our criminal defense attorneys.
+If you need counsel for a 209A abuse prevention order or 258E harassment prevention order case in Massachusetts, contact us today at 617-804-7228 for a free consultation with one of our criminal defense attorneys.